allenea/Forecast_Search_Wizard/README.md

 Components of the Forecast Search Wizard could be used universally for parsing NWS/NOAA text products.
 The Forecast Search Wizard was carefully written in a way that this would be possible.
 This would enable a wide variety of applications dealing with NWS/NOAA text products.
 That includes making a database for NOAA/NWS text forecasts (@NOAA @NWS) or relaying NWS Forecasts (Impacts/Hazards/Warnings) to customers via apps.
 I would be open to consulting on a case-by-case basis.

-## TODO LIST
+## FUTURE

-- Document Error/Warning Messages
 - Document Assumptions
-- Add PDF of NWA and DSI Poster.

---- Release ----
+--- V1.0 Release ----
-- Redo tests for wfo_rft_time.py and checkEverything
+- Redo tests for changed arguments in wfo_rft_time.py and checkEverything
 - Test find_header_nws, find_header, sort_time.py
 - Edit/finalize documentation
 - Add tools to analyze the output